cnidaire/internship_lbbe-Rewiring/Compte rendu de stage.md

 			5. multiply trait matching and mean field
 			6. sample over the previous matrix
 	3. SVD and Correspondance analysis
-		1. What is an SV
+		1. What is an SVD
 		2. What is the point of using a SVD
 		3. What is CA and the differences compared to SVD
 			1. contribution $\chi^²$